 As well as sharing their concerns, I am a fan of shampoo bars and naked products from Lush.
 Naked products are exactly that – they don’t come with any plastic at all.
 I store my shampoo bar on a plate, on my bathroom windowsill, to allow it to dry out between uses.

 I find that shampoo bars work effectively and they last a long time too.
 A shampoo bar saves you struggling to open bottles, so they are ideal for anyone with arthritic or weak hands.
 Shampoo bars and Lush’s other naked products are great for taking on holiday – shampoo bars are solid, they won’t leak in your bag.
 Shampoo bars are easy to take on any journey including plane journeys.

-Lush also make naked body moisturisers, naked body exfoliators, naked bath bombs, naked bubble bath, naked hair conditioners, naked hair treatments, naked bath oils, and naked massage bars, none of which feature any plastic.
-Lush also make naked shower gels, which have been criticised by some Lush fans, who have described these products as simply ‘soap’, but as Lush founder and inventor Mark Constantine explains, these products have been formulated from the same ingredients as shower gels, but Lush have developed a solid formula, which works and feels like a shower gel in use, but is also available in a solid, concentrated form without the added water.
+Lush also make naked face and body moisturisers, naked body exfoliators, naked bath bombs, naked bubble bath, naked hair conditioners, naked hair treatments, naked bath oils, and naked massage bars, none of which feature any plastic.
+Lush also make naked shower gels, which have been criticised by some Lush fans, who have described these products as simply ‘soap’, but as Lush founder and inventor Mark Constantine explains, these products have been formulated from the same ingredients as shower gels, but Lush have developed a solid formula, which works and feels like a shower gel in use, but is also available in a solid, concentrated form without the added water or plastic container.

 Most toothbrushes are made from plastic.
 If you’re looking for a new toothbrush, you might be interested to try these bamboo toothbrushes.
 The company, Bamwoo, plant a tree for every toothbrush they sell, which is a lovely idea!